 Resources for finding psychoeducation in Florida include:

-- Psychology Today — a directory of mental health facilities and rehab centers that have all been verified by Psychology Today.
+Psychology Today— a directory of mental health facilities and rehab centers that have all been verified by Psychology Today.
 You can search this directory by state, city, or keyword.

-- Substance Abuse and Mental Health Services Administration (SAMHSA) — a federal organization that provides information on a variety of mental health and substance use disorders, and which also provides a treatment locator for mental health and behavioral health facilities throughout the United States.
+Substance Abuse and Mental Health Services Administration (SAMHSA)— a federal organization that provides information on a variety of mental health and substance use disorders, and which also provides a treatment locator for mental health and behavioral health facilities throughout the United States.

 No matter what type of mental health disorder you or your loved one is living with, Mark Behavioral Health offers therapeutic options of all kinds, including a psycho-educational approach.